-Financial aid awards are made without regard to the race, religion, color, or national or ethnic origin of the applicant.
+Financial aid awards are made without regard to the race, sex, religion, color, sexual orientation, or national or ethnic origin of the applicant.
 In no case shall a student's total aid award exceed the total estimated annual cost of attending Westminster.
 All applicants for need-based financial aid must complete the Free Application for Federal Student Aid (FAFSA) to determine aid eligibility for federal and state support and to be considered for institutional aid.
 The Director of Financial Aid is the only person authorized to make offers of financial aid on behalf of the College.